TuftsBCB/git-tutorial/README.md

 to enter your username and password every time you push: https://github.com/settings/ssh)

-You should now be able to go https://github.com/TuftsBCB/foods and see your changes show up.
+You should now be able to go to https://github.com/TuftsBCB/foods and see your changes show up.

 The `git push` command here takes two arguments: the name of the remote (which